Shynderio/MultiCamTracking/README.md

 2.3 Module Person ReID

 Employs an OSNet-based ReID model (osnet_x0_75 by default) to re-identify the same person across different cameras or when they become temporarily occluded.

 Extracts features from detected object crops and compares them to stored features for known IDs.

-Implements a distance-based approach using a user-defined threshold (threshold=600 by default) to determine if two detections likely represent the same person.
+Distance-based approach using a user-defined threshold (threshold=600 by default) to determine if two detections likely represent the same person.

 Merges tracklets when ReID confirms object identity across cameras, ensuring consistent ID assignment throughout the system.

 3. Implementation